About my Teaching and Writing

 Alf Seegert -- Ph.D, English; M.A., English; M.S., Environmental Philosophy

 Hi!
-I am an Associate Professor (Lecturer) in the Department of English at the University of Utah.
-My course topics include virtuality and nature, enchantment, critical theory, fantasy, weird tales & fantastic fiction, and video game storytelling.
+I am Professor (Lecturer) in the Department of English at the University of Utah and Affiliate Professor for the Division of Games.
+My course topics include virtuality and nature, enchantment, fantasy, and video game narratives.
 My research on ecocriticism and cyberculture explores how our use of interfaces alters our sense of body, space and place -- and how narratives represent these effects.

 My essays have been published in various journals and anthologies, including Western Humanities Review, The Journal of Ecocriticism, The Journal of Gaming and Virtual Worlds, Journal of the Fantastic in the Arts, and the anthologies Philip K. Dick and Philosophy and C.S.
 Lewis and the Imaginative World.